 Since the symptoms of yeast infection are also similar to many other diseases, such as sexually transmitted diseases or infections, over-the-counter medication should be carefully considered, especially if the yeast infection occurs for the first time.
 Also, women under 16 and over 60 years of age should see a doctor in case of symptoms.

 For the treatment of vaginal yeast infection, vaginal suppositories and oral pills on prescription and non-prescription can be found in pharmacies.
 Vaginal suppositories are used for 1-3 days, even during menstruation.
 A variety of creams can handle itching of the vulva area.
 Asymptomatic inflammatory yeast does not need to be treated.

-For the self-treatment good personal hygiene and as a low-calorie diet as possible are of paramount importance.
+For self-treatment good personal hygiene and avoiding processed sugars and high gluten-foods when possible, is of essence, since yeast feeds on sugar.
+In addition, favouring variable diet and healthy unsaturated fats is a good start.
 Poorly breathable menstrual pads, panty liners and synthetic fibrous underwear poach the lower end, and the yeast gets a favorable moist substrate.

 Yeast infection and menstruation